 What is a natural stone countertop?

 Natural stone countertops are counter surfaces covered by naturally-formed stone (not man-made material).
-The stone have been mined from a solid rock, cut into 2 cm or 3 cm slabs, and polished.
-Natural stone is inherently heat, fire, scratch, and stain resistant but sealing is recommended.
-It should be resealed every 1 to 3 years,depending on the type of stone and amount of use.
-Natural stone increases property value and is considered one of the best investments for kitchen countertop and bathroom vanity construction and renovation.
+Stone is mined from a solid rock, cut into 2 cm or 3 cm slabs, and polished.
+Natural stone is inherently heat, fire, scratch, and stain resistant but is somewhat porous so sealing is recommended.
+It should be resealed every 1 to 3 years, depending on the type of stone and amount of use.
+Natural stone increases property value and is considered one of the best investments for new construction or renovation.
 With proper care and maintenance, a natural stone countertop can last a lifetime.

 What is the best natural stone for countertops?

 The "best" countertop is the one that you find most appealing and fulfills your needs.
-For countertops likely to be subjective to heavy use, we recommend quartzite or granite as they are the strongest natural stone.
+For countertops likely to be subjected to heavy use, we recommend quartzite or granite, as they are the strongest natural stone.
 If you find marble, limestone, travertine or other natural stone more attractive, do not hesitate to select them.
-All are durable enough to withstand the demands required of most countertops.
+All are durable enough to withstand the demands put on most countertops.